 - Birth defects when women drink while pregnant, such as fetal alcohol syndrome

 - Neurological complications

 - Increased risk of cancer of the mouth, throat, liver, esophagus, colon, and breasts

 - Increased risk of poisoning and negative interactions with other substances

 If you or someone you care about is displaying the signs of alcohol abuse listed above or experiencing any of these problems, Banyan’s Florida alcohol treatment center can help.
 Our Sebring, FL, drug rehab offers alcohol addiction treatment that incorporates care for the physical and psychological contributing factors of alcoholism to ensure that clients receive the care they need to achieve long-term sobriety.

 What Our Sebring, Florida, Alcohol Rehab Center Offers

-The medical team at our Highlands County drug rehab may also administer medication to patients (as needed) to alleviate withdrawals and make the experience as comfortable and safe as possible.
+The medical team at our drug rehab in Sebring, FL, may also administer medication to patients (as needed) to alleviate withdrawals and make the experience as comfortable and safe as possible.
 Medical detox is an important first step in the recovery process as it physically prepares the individual for abstinence and continuous treatment.